-Dental implants are an ultra-secure tooth replacement solution that Dr. Gasper offers in our Colorado Springs practice.
-If you are missing teeth, dental implants will restore lost oral function and aesthetics, and with proper care, they can last a lifetime.
+Dental implants are an ultra-secure tooth replacement solution that Dr. Gasper offers in our Colorado Springs dental office.
+If you are missing teeth, dental implants in Colorado Springs will restore lost oral function and aesthetics, and with proper care, they can last a lifetime.
 We have invested in the advanced technology of coDiagnostiX® CT scans and 3D software.
 With the coDiagnostiX system, Dr. Gasper can plan a computer-guided implant process that is more precise than ever.
 The resulting implant placement procedure is highly accurate and minimally invasive, which is an immense benefit for our patients’ overall oral health in the short-term and for many years to come.

 Patients with any number of missing teeth can be good candidates for dental implants because they can be paired with a variety of different restorations: